 To live with that mentality, and to cover it up with a front, a front like the below picture, is absolutely miserable.
 Miserable is an understatement.
 Because the insecurities attracted the same kind of guys that needed just as much validation as I did and regularly suffered from insecurities just as I did as well.
-My relationships became a game of who had more love, who showed more affections, and why should I trust you’s.
-I felt like my heart was a tennis ball being hit by the doubt-racket, bouncing off the hard ground, and being hit again countless times in an endless match called life.
+My relationships became a game of who had more love, who showed more affections, and why-should-I-trust-you’s.
+You can only give what you have – Guruji would say.
+And love and trust were the two things I didn’t have for myself at all.
+It felt like my heart was a tennis ball constantly being hit by the doubt-racket, bouncing off the hard ground, and being hit again and again in an endless match called life.
 I questioned myself every day because I had no idea what to believe, and who to believe.
+I wasn’t raised to believe myself.
+I wasn’t raised to ever think I could be right.. that I could be good enough.

 All of these realizations from my transformational session with Guruji became a blessing – a blessing in a form of awareness, love, compassion, and forgiveness, for myself, and everyone around me.
 For me, my lessons of loving myself just the way I am continues.
 It was actually only today that I realized curvy is good.
 There is a reason why Beyonce, Rihanna, Scarlett Johansson, and Iggy Azalea are famous.
 But not to compare myself to them.
 I am good, however I am, whatever I am.
 I am fine just the way I am.
 I have to reprogram myself daily to find acceptance within me.

 The truth is, if the level of love I had for myself was -100% before, now, it feels like, 20%.
 That’s a massive improvement.